FraSharp/FraSharpBot/README.md

 # FraSharpBot by  <i>(obviously)</i> FraSharp

-This is a Telegram Bot with a few commands made with skrtdev's amazing library "[Novagram](https://github.com/skrtdev/NovaGram)"
+This is a Telegram Bot with a few commands made with skrtdev's amazing library "[Novagram](https://github.com/skrtdev/NovaGram)" and phar

 For setting up the bot visit [Novagram's installation](https://docs.novagram.ga/installation.html)